 Designed to help you transition to NYU, Welcome Week is intended for new first-year and transfer students.
 Also be sure to check with your school and/or department to see if there are any orientation sessions available.
 Some schools require your participation at orientation.

-All students are required to have NYU health insurance.
-Learn more about the required health insurance plans and understanding the US healthcare system.
+All students are required to have health insurance.
+Learn more about NYU-sponsored Student Health Insurance and understanding the US healthcare system.

 If English is your second language, you may be required to take an English test.
 Check with your school for instructions.